 7. Hero Pose/ Reclined Hero Pose

-Begin this pose seated on the floor with bolster next to your hip, turn your upper body towards the bolster and lay your body on the bolster for a gentle supported twist.
-You can also use a pillow or folded blanket between your knees for more comfort.
+Begin seated on the floor with a bolster next to your hip and turn your upper body towards the bolster for a gentle supported twist.
+Use a pillow or folded blanket between your knees for added comfort.

 9. Reclined Twist

-In reclined twist, place a bolster under the bent knee for extra support.
+Place a bolster under the bent knee in a reclined twist for extra support.

-Bolster under the knees relieves tension in the lower back, so it’s great for anyone who experiences lower back issues.
+Placing a bolster under your knees in Savasana can relieve tension in the lower back, making it a great option for anyone experiencing lower back issues.

-This was just a short list of yoga poses that you can practice with a bolster.
-There are many more ways to use a yoga bolster, so go ahead and find what feels good for your body.
+This is just a brief overview of the various ways you can use a yoga bolster in your practice.
+There are many more possibilities, so experiment to find what feels best for your body.